-For minors under the age of 18, eligibility for crisis services based on "self-identification" that the member is experiencing a crisis includes identification by the minor's caregiver.
-CBCS can be requested by any caregiver and delivered in any setting as defined in the MCR section, above, as long as there is consent for treatment from an individual legally allowed to consent to treatment of the minor.
+For youth, eligibility for crisis services based on "self-identification" that the member is experiencing a crisis includes identification by the youth's caregiver.
+CBCS can be requested by any caregiver and delivered in any setting as defined in the MCR section, above, as long as there is consent for treatment from an individual legally allowed to consent to treatment of the youth.